Ocean Space Centre – A knowledge centre for future ocean space technology

 A number of industry organizations and industrial companies have endorsed this future knowledge centre.
 Stein Lier-Hansen, CEO of the Federation of Norwegian Industries, says: “International competition is fierce and Norway now needs to ensure that our centres of excellence in ocean space technology stay at the leading edge.
 A modern infrastructure for research and next-generation laboratories will make important contributions to winning new markets, guaranteeing jobs and industrial development, and resolving environmental challenges.
 This is the background for the Federation of Norwegian Industries’ eagerness to see that the Ocean Space Centre is realised, and that this happens as soon as possible.”

-The development of the Ocean Space Centre and the new infrastructure by 2020, complemented by the growing collaboration between industry and research institutions at national and international level, will guarantee Norway’s international position, future welfare and competitiveness in the conquest of the ocean.
+The development of the Ocean Space Centre and the new infrastructure, complemented by the growing collaboration between industry and research institutions at national and international level, will guarantee Norway’s international position, future welfare and competitiveness in the conquest of the ocean.